-This policy will be reviewed and approved by the governing board every year.
+This policy will be reviewed and approved by the headteacher every year.
+It will be presented to governors every three years.

 14. Links to other policies

 This policy links to the following policies:

 - Accessibility plan

 - Complaints

 - Equality information and objectives

 - First aid

 - Health and safety

 - Safeguarding

 - Special educational needs information report and policy